unixpickle/learnos/README.md

 # TODO

- * Get rid of startup thread and replace with page based allocation
- * Implement a socket system
  * Create PS/2 driver
- * Wake up thread when an interrupt is received
  * Replace all appropriate `uint64_t` with `page_t`
  * Disable PIT after LAPIC timers are initialized